 What Information does a Bit Convey?

-The question may seem trivial – after all, everyone knows that a bit represents a choice between two states.
+The question may seem trivial – after all, everyone knows that a bit represents a choice between 0 and 1.
+Isn’t it?

 So, what’s the problem?